MicroEJ/docs/SDK6UserGuide/moduleNatures.rst

 **Configuration**:

-This task is not bound by default on any lifecyce task, which means that it should be called explicitly if it muust be executed.
+This task is not bound by default on any lifecycle task, which means that it should be called explicitly if it must be executed.

 This task provides the following properties that can be defined in the ``microej`` extension: